-Looking for an affordable and high quality small car?
-We’ve found the top 10 best small cars on sale today in the UK for fuel economy, comfort and style.
+Looking for an affordable, good to drive and high quality small car?
+We’ve rounded up the top 10 best small cars on sale today.

 Year launched: 2017